Marclie/SuaveStateScanner/README.md

 * `pntBounds` - The bounds of the points in the input file.
 If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

+* `sweepBack` - The 'sweepBack' parameter defines whether the script will sweep backwards through the points after it has finished sweeping forwards.
+This parameter is optional and must be a boolean.
+If this parameter is not provided, the default value 'True' will be used.
+It is recommended to keep this parameter as 'True' since the script loses accuracy at the boundaries due to the finite difference stencil. (default: True)

 * `stateBounds` - The bounds of the states in the input file.
 If provided, this should be a